-Both a research institution and a fabulous museum, the NHM opened in Alfred Waterhouse’s purpose-built Romanesque palazzo on the Cromwell Road in 1881.
-Now joined by the splendid Darwin Centre extension, the original building still looks quite magnificent.
+Both a research institution and a fabulous museum, the Natural History Museum opened in Alfred Waterhouse’s purpose-built Romanesque cathedral of nature on the Cromwell Road in 1881.
+Joined by the splendid Darwin Centre extension in 2009, the original building still looks quite magnificent.
 The pale blue and terracotta façade just about prepares you for the natural wonders within.

-Taking up the full length of the vast entrance hall is the cast of a Diplodocus skeleton.
-A left turn leads into the west wing or Blue Zone, where long queues form to see animatronic dinosaurs- especially endlessly popular T rex.
+A left turn leads into the west wing or Blue Zone, where long queues form to see animatronic dinosaurs - especially endlessly popular T rex.
 A display on biology features an illuminated, man-sized model of a foetus in the womb along with graphic diagrams of how it might have got there.

-Many of the museum’s 22 million insect and plant specimens are housed in the new Darwin Centre, where they take up nearly 17 miles of shelving.
-With its eight-storey Cocoon, this is also home to the museum’s research scientists, who can be watched at work.
-But a great deal of this amazing institution is hidden to public view, given over to labs and specialised storage.
+Many of the museum’s 80 million specimens are housed in the Darwin Centre, where they take up nearly 17 miles of shelving.
+With its eight-storey Cocoon, this is also home to the museum’s research scientists.

 |Venue name:||Natural History Museum||Contact:|